Let’s talk about hosting and why the best sites on the internet should have the most reliable hosting service as a foundation.

 Look for things like 24/7 support, dedicated management, quick response times, and other helpful features, so you know that when you have a fire that needs putting out, your hosting company will be there with the hose to help.

 Do you prefer a hands-free support experience, maybe even handing over the reins and letting your host make decisions and optimizations on your site’s backend?
 Or would you rather have more control through a do-it-yourself approach with great documentation to support your efforts?

 Is your host up-to-date with the latest industry changes?

-A great host support team prevents you from constantly having to troubleshoot or deal with technical issues on your own.
+A great host support team prevents you from constantly troubleshooting or dealing with technical issues on your own.
 They should be on top of industry updates like Core Web Vitals, helping make improvements and changes where needed, and providing you with guidance.

-You should be able to rest easy and focus on what you do best — creating great content — knowing that your host is taking care of important optimizations for you and your business.
+You should rest easy and focus on what you do best — creating great content — knowing that your host is taking care of important optimizations for you and your business.